-When your family or small group arrives in Italy, you will experience the glory of ancient Rome, The Vatican Museums and Sistine Chapel, and more of what creates the Rhapsody of Rome.
+When your family or small group arrives in Italy you will experience the glory of ancient Rome, The Vatican Museums, the Sistine Chapel and more of what creates the Rhapsody of Rome.
 You will move on to Florence where you’ll explore the riches of the city’s most famous churches and museums, including the world-renowned Uffizi Gallery.
 Your Tuscany experience includes a day trip to the Machiavelli Winery and the medieval town of San Gimignano.
-Finally, to Venice, for a private walking tour and gondola ride, plus private boat tour to the famous islands of Murano and Burano.
-Your Complete Italian Experience – accompanied at every step with private English-speaking guides.
+Finally onto Venice for a private walking tour and gondola ride.
+Plus a private boat tour to the famous islands of Murano and Burano.
+Your Complete Italian Experience – accompanied at every step with private local English-speaking guides.

 • Private Mercedes transfers to and from the airport and train stations.